 - Have optometry and dental check-ups and address any potential problems before you leave.

 University Health Services (UHS) has a travel clinic that provides health services for students who are planning international travel, including vaccines and immunizations.
+Appointments should be scheduled 1-2 months prior to departure.

 Mental Health